raspberrypilearning/colours-from-image/en/step_1.md

-Right click on the image on your web page and select `Copy image address`:
+Right click on the image on your web page and select `Copy image address` or `Copy Image Link`:

 ![The output area in trinket with large beetle image.
 The rightclick menu has an option selected to 'Copy image address'.](images/copy-image-address.png)